We Finally Got To Conewago Potholes When The River Was Low

 We’d originally planned on caching elsewhere today with a nice hike but that didn’t work out this time so we decided to visit the earth cache up at the Conewago potholes since that would be a minimal hike.
 You can park right there.
 I really do like the idea of earth caches for the reason that they bring you to interesting areas such as this but I don’t like bothering to find the answers to their questions, especially since they’re usually so visual.
 This earth cache was fairly well done.
 The hot and dry summer worked out perfect for us to be able go here with the low river level and I imagine that might change with the heavy rains last night and tropical system moving up the coast this week.

-The potholes were formed from old hard diabase rock was eroded by the Susquehanna River as the ice melted from the last ice age.
+You might wonder how the Conewago Potholes may have been formed.
+It’s believed that the potholes were formed from old hard diabase rock was eroded by the Susquehanna River as the ice melted from the last ice age.
 There was much more water in the river then and more sand.
 The water caused swirls with sand and debris in it to slowly grind the potholes into the rocks.

 It really was a cool place to visit and for the girlfriend to play with her newish camera.
 We hope to go out there again soon when we can go out further into the river.
 There were lots of people fishing and what not today so we didn’t want to disturb them.